Table of Contents

 Some people are impulsive.
 They live on the edge, on whims, and flights of fancy.
 Other people are planners.
-They research their trips and want details, and more information.
+They research their trips and want details and more information.
 Most everyone fits somewhere between these two extremes, but I (usually) fall into the latter category.
 I plan, and I research, and I think, and then I overthink.
 When it comes to travel, sometimes thinking is bad.
 Not that you shouldn’t think at all.
 Please don’t be stupid.
-Just don’t think, or maybe to be a bit more specific, don’t think too much.
+Just don’t think, or maybe to be a bit more specific, don’t overthink.

 Those Who Can’t Travel (and Want to Travel) Research

-Back in February I learned there was a pretty good flight deal from Edmonton (where I live) to various cities in Europe.
-In order to get the deal, I would need to do a stopover (of a couple days) in Helsinki, Finland.
+Back in February, I learned there was a pretty good flight deal from Edmonton (where I live) to various cities in Europe.
+To get this deal, I would need to do a stopover (of a couple days) in Helsinki, Finland.
 Being a travel enthusiast (also travel planning nerd) I started playing around with different European cities I could visit.
 London?
 Berlin?
 Madrid?
 Copenhagen?
 Athens?
 Istanbul?
 Anything is possible.